tiftaylor/book_app/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - For solving the http to https I used this [StackOverflow Post](https://stackoverflow.com/questions/5491196/rewriting-http-url-to-https-using-regular-expression-and-javascript/5491311)
 - To help understand sticky footer, I used this persons [notes](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) on github
+- To grab the newest ID to load the result saved from the database, I used this [documentation](https://www.postgresql.org/docs/9.6/dml-returning.html) about RETURNING

 ## User Acceptence Time Estimate Tests